SaintPaddy/LogRhythmConfigBackup/README.md

 To install the service, simply download the latest release from the releases page and install the MSI.
 There are two ways to install the MSI:

 * Double-click the MSI file and follow the prompts.
-* Use the command line to install the MSI using the msiexec command: bash
+* Use the command line to install the MSI using the `msiexec` command.
+Please note that the command must be run as administrator: bash
 ```
-msiexec /i LogRhythmBackupService.msi /quiet
+msiexec /i LogRhythm_Config_Backup_v1.0.msi
 ```
 After installation, the service will be automatically started and configured to run daily backups of the LogRhythm System Monitor INI files.